princegupta007/imagesearch/README.md

 # Image Search Application Documentation

 ## Problem Statement

-The task is to create an image search application using React.
-The application should allow users to search for images using the Unsplash API, view details of a selected image, and navigate between pages of search results.
-The application should be responsive, using core CSS for styling with standard breakpoints for mobile, tablet, and desktop.
-It should utilize reusable components and provide production-level code with proper naming conventions.
-Additionally, the application should implement error handling and routing, and be deployed on Netlify.
+The objective of this project is to create a responsive image search application using React.
+The application allows users to search for images using the Unsplash API, view image details, and navigate through pages of search results.
+The app includes the following key features:
+1. Home page to display images based on search queries.
+2. Image details page to show more information about a selected image.
+3. Pagination to navigate through multiple pages of search results.
+4. Error handling using Sentry for monitoring and logging errors.

 ## Dependencies

-### 1. React
-- **Purpose**: React is used to build the user interface of the application.
-It allows for the creation of reusable components and the management of state and props.
-- **Usage**: The entire application is built using React components, with state management and props being passed between components to manage data flow.
+The project uses several dependencies, each chosen for specific purposes to enhance the development experience and functionality of the application.

-### 2. @mui/material
+### Dependencies Used
+1. **React**: The core library for building the user interface.
+   - **Why**: React provides a component-based structure that makes it easier to build and manage complex user interfaces.

-- **Purpose**: MUI (Material-UI) is a popular React UI framework that provides a comprehensive set of components following the Material Design guidelines.
+2. **@mui/material**: Material-UI, a popular React UI framework.
+   - **Why**: Provides a comprehensive set of components that follow Material Design guidelines, making it easier to create a consistent and professional-looking UI.
-- **Usage**: Used for implementing UI components like `TextField`, `Card`, `Pagination`, and theming the application.

-### 3. @emotion/react and @emotion/styled
+3. **@emotion/react & @emotion/styled**: Libraries for styling components.
-- **Purpose**: These libraries are used alongside MUI for styling components using a CSS-in-JS approach.
+   - **Why**: These are used in conjunction with Material-UI to style components effectively.
-- **Usage**: Used to style MUI components and create custom styles that are scoped to components.

-### 4. Axios
-- **Purpose**: Axios is a promise-based HTTP client for making API requests.
+4. **axios**: A promise-based HTTP client for making API requests.
-- **Usage**: Used to fetch data from the Unsplash API, including searching for images and fetching image details.
+   - **Why**: Simplifies the process of making HTTP requests to fetch data from APIs.

-### 5. React Router DOM
+5. **react-router-dom**: Provides routing capabilities for React applications.
+   - **Why**: Essential for handling navigation within the app, allowing users to move between different pages (home and image details).

-- **Purpose**: React Router is used for routing in React applications.
+6. **sentry/react**: Sentry integration for React applications.
-- **Usage**: Used to implement navigation between the home page and the image details page.
+   - **Why**: Provides error tracking and monitoring, helping to identify and fix issues in production.

+### Development Dependencies
+1. **@testing-library/react**: Utilities for testing React components.
+   - **Why**: Ensures that the components function correctly through unit tests.

+2. **eslint**: A tool for identifying and fixing linting issues in the codebase.
+   - **Why**: Helps maintain code quality and consistency.

 ## Implementation Details

 ### Project Structure
-The project is organized as follows to ensure maintainability and reusability:
+The project is organized into several directories to ensure a clean and maintainable codebase:

 ```
 src/